Anready/duolingokvak/README.md

 # Kvak of Duolingo on unlimited hearts

-This site will add to your WEB (NOT mobile) duolingo
+This site will add to your WEB (NOT mobile) duolingo unlimited hearts

 ## Setup